 The Animals on her Dress: “Mistress of Wild Beasts”

 On Artemis Ephesia’s skirt are various protomes (heads or busts) of animals arranged in rows, or tiles.
 Some of the animals are difficult to identify.
-Furthermore, while some protomes are of real animals, others are of mythical animals which look terrifying . . . or terrified.
+Furthermore, while some protomes are of real animals, others are of mythical animals which look terrifying or terrified.
 Morna Hooker identifies the animals as lions, griffins, horses, bulls, and bees.
 The goddess also has two lions on each sleeve who are gazing up at her.
 On some surviving statues there is a disk behind Artemis’s neck and head, possibly representing the moon, with still more creatures on it.
-Moreover, the “Beautiful Artemis” stood between two stags (as well as the two beehives) on either side of her on her pedestal.
+The “Beautiful Artemis” stood between two stags (as well as the two beehives).

 That Artemis had authority over wild animals may explain the figures of real animals on her clothing, but what about the mythical creatures?
 Clinton Arnold, in his book Ephesians: Power and Magic, states: